MSc Management (Entrepreneurship)

 - Either Strategic Marketing Management OR Business Economics and Accounting

-You will then choose two elective modules.
-The list of modules may vary from year to year, but has typically included Business Dynamics, Global Marketing, Innovation and Technology Management, Competitive Strategies and Organisational Fitness and Contemporary Issues in Entrepreneurship.
+You’ll then choose three elective modules.
+The list of modules may vary from year to year, but has typically included: Consulting, East Asian Business and Management, Employee Reward Strategy, Competitive Strategies & Organisational Fitness, Global Marketing, Innovation and Technology Management.

 Adding to your experience